Typh00ngazer/SH3/README.md

 # TODO

-Make a update notification pop up when there has been a change Add missions which gives money and rep
+Working on - **Make a update notification pop up when there has been a change** Add missions which gives money and rep
 Make a gateway to show player stats and hardware
-Allow players to upgrade stats with money and when added btc Make npc/player list and finance list load when the page is first loaded Make npc/player list only list ips that you have found Task manager and delayed tasks based on hardware
+Allow players to upgrade stats with money and when added btc Done - ~~Make npc/player list and finance list load when the page is first loaded~~ Make npc/player list only list ips that you have found Task manager and delayed tasks based on hardware
 Place special files on certain npcs